-Here I include news about my musical life and special events related to music (and sometimes regarding Kung Fu).
+Here I include news about my musical life and special events related to music.
 I also will announce new tunes I just learned or am currently learning.
 I try to honor requests as much as possible so please contact me if you have a particular song request.

 Happy Saint Patrick's Day to everyone!
 Although I'm no drinker I love to where green for this special day and appreciate Irish/Celtic culture which is similar to my own Scottish heritage (especially in the music area with Celtic music).
 I've been learning several tunes of my own guitar arrangements in honor of Saint Patrick's Day.
 It's a nice Irish jig style type song called "Planting the Fields" which is from the "Robin Hood" movie (the one with Russell Crowe).
 It's a hard one with a lot of notes but I look forward to playing it for the first time on Friday and Saturday at Cap's.
 I also learned two other tunes that have a bit of a Celtic sound ("May It Be" from The Lord of the Rings and also "The Bride of Khazad Dum" which is also from the same movie).
 The latter tune I mentioned is actually at the very end of that scene when Gandalf falls and says, "Fly You Fools".
 Two very beautiful tunes from an epic movie.